The view looking down at Angels Landing inside Zion Canyon.

 How many days do I need in Zion?

-Between 2-3 days is just suitable for exploring Zion.
-Hopefully, this will give you time to snag a day before Angels Landing permit, hike the narrows, and see other great locations!
+Between 2 and 3 days is just suitable for exploring Zion.
+Hopefully, this will give you time to snag a day before the Angels Landing permit, hike Narrows, and see other great locations!

 What is the busiest month to visit Zion?

 The busiest month (s) are likely June and July.
 This is the middle of summer, with most families traveling to the National Parks.
-If you’re not beholden to a child’s summer vacation, I’d plan your Zion to Bryce Canyon trip, not during these two months.
+If you’re not beholden to a child’s summer vacation, I’d plan your Zion National Park and Bryce Canyon National Park itinerary for a time other than these two months.

 What MUST I see in Zion National Park?

-The five places you need to see in Zion when you visit:
+The five places you need to see in Zion on your road trip:

 1. Angels Landing